Doctrine of bias in Singapore law: Tang Kin Hwa v. Traditional Chinese Medicine Practitioners Board (2005)

 Following the legal developments in the UK, the test for apparent bias in Singapore was extensively reconsidered by the High Court in the 2005 case Tang Kin Hwa v.
 Traditional Chinese Medicine Practitioners Board.
 On the facts of the case, it was unnecessary for Judicial Commissioner Andrew Phang to have decided definitively whether the correct test was the reasonable suspicion or the real likelihood test.
 Nonetheless, he expressed the obiter view that the "reasonable suspicion of bias" test established in Jeyaretnam Joshua Benjamin and Tang Liang Hong was not significantly different from the English "real likelihood of bias" test (also known as "real possibility of bias" test).
 According to him, "[t]he common substance of both tests appears, in a nutshell, to be this: The key question is whether or not there was a perception on the part of a reasonable person that there would be a real likelihood of bias".
 The concept of "likelihood" entails "possibility" and not "probability".
 Phang opined that this is simply another way of stating that there is a "reasonable suspicion" on the part of the person concerned, meaning that although the concept of "reasonable suspicion" is supposed to be of a less stringent standard, this standard is reflected in the concept of "possibility" and thus there is essentially no substantial difference in the two tests.
 In addition, the word real in the term real likelihood of bias cannot mean "actual", as the test after all pertains to apparent bias and not actual bias.

 Judicial Commissioner Phang also thought that "one ought not to draw a sharp distinction between the court's perspective ... and that of the public" as both are "integral parts of a holistic process".
 The practical reality in every case is that the court has to take into consideration the perspective of the public, and hence personifies the reasonable man.
-He cautioned that in deciding a case, a court has to focus on the substance and not be unduly distracted by the form of the terminology utilized.
+He cautioned that in deciding a case, a court has to focus on the substance and not be unduly distracted by the form of the terminology utilised.
 In applying either test, justice can be done and seen to be done if the court, personifying the reasonable man, takes a broad commonsense approach without inappropriately relying on special knowledge, the minutiae of court procedure or other matters outside the ken of the ordinary, reasonably well informed member of the public.